Built in 1093 to house the Shrine of St Cuthbert, Durham Cathedral has been a place of pilgrimage, worship and welcome for almost a millennium.

 Much valuable information about life in the Cathedral in the period immediately prior to the dissolution can be found in a 1591 work, ‘The Rites of Durham’ which it is presumed was written by a former member of the monastic community and is available in the Cathedral.

-Durham Cathedral witnessed further turbulence during the Civil War, when the Church of England was supressed at the order of Oliver Cromwell.
-During this period the Cathedral was closed for worship and used by Cromwell to incarcerate 3,000 Scottish soldiers brought to Durham following the Battle of Dunbar in 1650.
+Durham Cathedral witnessed further turbulence during the Civil War, when the Church of England was supressed at the order of Parliament.
+During this period the Cathedral was closed for worship and used by Oliver Cromwell to incarcerate 3,000 Scottish soldiers brought to Durham following the Battle of Dunbar in 1650.
 Many of the soldiers died and until recently their whereabouts was unknown.
 In 2013 during building work at Durham University’s Palace Green Library, close to the Cathedral, two mass graves were found.
 Subsequent archaeological and academic research carried out by Durham University led to the conclusion that the graves are those of the soldiers.
 See www.durham.ac.uk/scottishsoldiers for more information.

 The late eighteenth century was another sad period in the history of the Cathedral as there was much unfortunate work to the fabric of the Cathedral including the chiselling off of between 2 and 3 inches of stone from most of the exterior and the demolition of part of the Norman Chapter House.
 Luckily the idea of demolishing the Galilee Chapel was abandoned.
 The Chapter House was rebuilt to the original design in 1895.